newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Certification of No Pending Proceeding

-In New Jersey, records of court proceedings regarding uncontested divorces are available to the public on request per the Open Public Records Act and rules of the court, N. J. Court Rule 1:38–1 et seq.
+In New Jersey, records of court proceedings regarding uncontested divorces are generally available to the public on request per the Open Public Records Act and rules of the court, N. J. Court Rule 1:38–1 et seq.

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused.

-How Do I Get a Copy of my Divorce Decree in New Jersey?
+How Do I Get a Copy of My Divorce Decree in New Jersey?

 Divorce and marriage records may be available through government sources and organizations, though their availability cannot be guaranteed.
-This is also true of their availability through third-party websites and companies, as these organizations are not government-sponsored and record availability may vary further.
-Finally, marriage and divorce records are considered extremely private due to the information they contain, and are often sealed.
+This is also true of their availability through third-party websites and companies, as these organizations are not government-sponsored, and record availability may vary further.
+Finally, marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
 Bearing these factors in mind, record availability for these types of records cannot be guaranteed.

 How Do I Get a New Jersey Divorce Decree Online?

-The Records Center maintains closed and archived records for a specific number of years which may vary by county.
-To know if a record is available at the Records Center, a requester may search the Dissolution Files Inventory using a case docket number.
+The Records Center maintains closed and archived records for a specific number of years, which may vary by county.
+A requester may search the Dissolution Files Inventory using a case docket number to determine if a record is available at the Records Center.
 Typically, a case docket number has 7 or 9 digits and an FM or M prefix.
 Instructions on searching this inventory are available on the Superior Court’s Divorce Records page.
 Persons who do not have the docket number may contact the Records Center at (609) 421–6100 to obtain this information.
 Callers will be required to provide a rough estimate of the year of the divorce filing, names of parties to the case, and the county of divorce.
 Once it is determined that the Records Center has custody, a requester may use the Records Request Form to purchase a copy of a divorce decree for a fee.
-This form should be submitted via the Judiciary Electronic Document Submission (JEDS).
-Instructions on using this platform and Frequently Asked Questions are available online.
+This form should be submitted via the Judiciary Electronic Document Submission (JEDS)Instructions on using this platform and Frequently Asked Questions are available online.

 disclaimer